Secastilla Huesca Aragon

 We like to have a good time, but we expect everyone to be responsible and know their limits and not get out of control.
 Nearly everyone within a 100 kilometer radius knows either us, or the family (especially my father-in-law), so self-control is a must.

-No ipods or portable music devices during the work time, unless you are off by yourself.
+During most works, we don't want ipods or portable music devices, unless you are off by yourself.
 We can`t always communicate over earbuds and headphones.

 We do reserve the right to ask people to leave if they are making problems with us, with other guests, in the house, or with anyone in the village.
 And if they are not working their share.
 We have had plenty problematic guest.